ncsa/GenomicsCortextVarNextflow/README.md

 After cloning the repository, go to cortex_Var_NF/nextflow.config.
 Follow the instructions within the file and provide necessary directories.

+If there are difficulties in setting height and width in nextflow.config, go to cortex_Var_NF/usefulCalculators and run findHeightAndWidth.py

 **Important note: the k-mer and color specific cortex have to be made before running this script.
 This script DOES NOT make the specific binary cortex files**

+When the nextflow.config parameters have been completed, please run cortex_Var_NF/master_Cortex_Var_NF_Script.nf

 ### Test environment